ljsinclair/ljsinclair/reviews/the-power-of-the-doctor.md

 Or in other words, the regeneration scene **vindcates** the opinions of the very toxic fandom that has plagued the entire run of Jody Whittaker's Doctor.

 And to add insult to injury, by re-establishing the character's dominant, traditional appearance, the showrunners have prevented another first for the show: the first female Doctor regenerating into the first black male Doctor, added a year before Ncuti Gatwa gets to step into the role.

-> Thankfully, Cinders' contract is up, so you hire an earlier employee in the hope the mob will be appeased.
-That'll give you a year to work out how to deal with them because they're going to go ballistic when the next contractor picks up the broom...

 ## Leaning OUT on Diversity